tom-krieger/cis_security_hardening/README.md

 A security baseline can be based on a CIS benchmark but can include more rules specific to your environment.
 But depending on server classes not all rules of a CIS benchmark will be used.
 Sometimes the benchmarks contain different ways to achieve a goal, e.g. with RedHat 8 you can use firewalld, iptables or nftables to setup a firewall.
 Surely it makes no sense to have all of them running in parallel.
 So it is your task to define a security baseline to define which tool to use or which settings to use.

 > For this module level 1 and level 2 server tests from the CIS benchmarks below are taken into account.
+For the STIG benchmarks there's a third level `stig` available.

 ## CIS Benchmark Reference

-The code of this security baseline module is based on the following CIS Benchmarks:
+The code of this security hardening module is based on the following CIS Benchmarks:

 | OS           | Benchmark version                                            | Version | Date       |
 |--------------|--------------------------------------------------------------|---------|------------|